-- Please do not eat or drink anything (except plain unflavoured water) for 6 hours before your appointment (unless told otherwise by us).
-This includes lozenges, sweets and chewing gum, even if they are sugar free.
-If you are having a scan for cardiac sarcoidosis you will be given separate fasting instructions. - We encourage you to drink plenty of water both before and after the scan (approximately 4 to 5 glasses), as this helps to flush the tracer through your body.
-You are welcome to bring your own water.
+- Please do not eat or drink anything (except water) for 1 hour before your appointment. - We encourage you to drink plenty of water both before and after the scan (approximately 4 to 5 glasses), as this helps to flush the tracer through your body.
 You may continue to go to the toilet as usual before your scan.
-Please avoid strenuous exercise for 24 hours before the scan